-- Decisions taken in cases of very late arrival. - Decisions taken in cases of missing scripts. - Decisions involving the use of aegrotats/estimated grades.
-(For further information please see the JCQ document:
+- Decisions taken in cases of very late arrival. - Decisions taken in cases of missing scripts. - Decisions involving the use of aegrotats or estimated grades.
+Aegrotats or estimated marks related to special consideration cases can be appealed and are eligible to progress through the preliminary and appeal hearing stage of the appeals process, as appropriate.
+For further information about aegrotats and estimated marks, please see the JCQ document:

-Estimating-marks-guidance-for-centres-06.03.19-8-1-1-Copy-1.pdf (jcq.org.uk)
+Estimating-marks-guidance-for-centres-06.03.19-8-1-1-Copy-1.pdf jcq.org.uk

 86 The request for a review of an administrative decision should be made within 14 calendar days of receiving the original decision and should set out clearly and concisely the grounds for the review.
-The Appellant should check the specific arrangements for submitting appeals, on the relevant awarding body's website.
-The JCQ form Application for an appeal can be used, ticking the box 'Review of other administrative decisions' - see page 18.
+The applicant should check the relevant awarding body's website for the specific arrangements for submitting review requests.
+The JCQ form Application for an appeal can be used where the relevant awarding body's published arrangements allow for this, ticking the box 'Review of other administrative decisions' - see page 22.

-Awarding bodies may not accept reviews made outside of this timescale.
+Awarding bodies may not accept reviews of administrative decisions or reviews made outside of this timescale.